From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Introduction

-To summarize, the accelerated degradation of $V_{OC}$ is slowing the market acceptance of the world-efficiency-record holder Si HJ modules, and impacts the introduction of the advanced PERC cells, thereby impacting the PV industry roadmap.
-Thus, analyzing and mitigating these degradation processes is of crucial importance.
+To summarize, the accelerated degradation of $V_{OC}$ slows the market acceptance of the world-efficiency-record holder HJ Si modules, and impacts the introduction of the advanced PERC cells, thereby impacting the entire PV industry roadmap.
+Therefore, analyzing and mitigating this degradation process is of crucial importance.